Trials of Alex Murdaugh: Arrest

-Murdaugh was arrested in July 2022 after a Colleton County grand jury issued an indictment charging him with two counts of murder and two counts of possession of a weapon during the commission of a violent crime in the deaths of Maggie and Paul.
+Murdaugh was indicted in July 2022 by a Colleton County grand jury on two counts of murder and two counts of possession of a weapon during the commission of a violent crime in the deaths of Maggie and Paul.
 The indictment stated that Alex shot his wife with a rifle and his son with a shotgun.
-Murdaugh pleaded not guilty; prosecutors said they would seek life imprisonment without the possibility of parole, not the death penalty.
+Murdaugh pleaded not guilty and was denied bond.
+(Note: Murdaugh had been incarcerated since October 2021 for financial charges.)
+Prosecutors said they would seek life imprisonment without the possibility of parole, not the death penalty.

 Trial

 The trial was held at the Colleton County Courthouse in Walterboro, South Carolina.

 Murdaugh's trial began January 25, 2023, at the Colleton County Courthouse in Walterboro, with instructions from the judge and opening statements from the prosecution and defense.

 Creighton Waters, chief prosecutor for the grand jury, led the prosecuting team against Murdaugh.
 John Meadors, a Columbia attorney with extensive experience in murder trials, was hired by the Attorney General of South Carolina as part of the prosecuting team.
 Murdaugh was represented by Dick Harpootlian and Jim Griffin.
 The cases were overseen by Judge Clifton Newman.

 Defense counsel argued that the prosecution should be prohibited from asking questions related to Murdaugh's financial crimes but the judge overruled their objections and announced he would make a formal ruling on the matter on Thursday, February 2, 2023.
 The judge dismissed the jury early on Thursday, February 2, in order for the prosecution to present two witnesses who testified in chambers about Murdaugh's financial crimes.
 The judge said that he needed to hear more testimony privately before ruling whether these witnesses would be allowed to testify before the jury.

 On February 6, after several days of hearing arguments without the jury present, Judge Newman ruled that the testimony related to Murdaugh's alleged financial crimes was admissible: He said that jurors were entitled to consider whether Murdaugh's financial situation was a motive for the killings.
 Newman also said that defense counsel had opened the door to testimony about the alleged financial crimes when they asked a witness to speculate about a possible motive for Murdaugh to commit the murders.
 A bomb threat on February 8 forced the court to recess for several hours.

 On February 13, Judge Newman announced that two jurors had been dismissed and replaced with alternate jurors because they had tested positive for COVID-19.
 On February 24, a new charge was filed against Murdaugh for passing contraband in the courtroom.
 At the defense's request, the jury visited the murder scene.